cran4linux/rspm/cran-comments.md

-## Patch release
+## Minor release
-Fix version detection in CentOS.
+New root mode to improve Docker workflows + some fixes for Ubuntu.

 ## Test environments
 - ubuntu:22.04, ubuntu:20.04, ubuntu:18.04 on GitHub